GOLDEN CIRCLE VS SOUTH COAST: ICELAND'S ULTIMATE DAY TOUR SHOWDOWN

 Puntos de interés

-- Walking paths to the falls y a las dramatic seascapes.
+- Walking paths to the falls and dramatic seascapes.

-- Optional glacier hikes o ice-caving in winter.
+- Optional glacier hikes or ice-caving in winter.

 - Longer distances between highlights (more time on the road).